Chart Color Schemes

 An assessment of population growth drivers in Cape York reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Cape York's population was around 8,389 as of November 2025, according to AreaSearch's analysis.
-This reflected an increase of 586 people since the 2021 Census, which reported a population of 7,803 people.
-The change was inferred from the estimated resident population of 8,391 from the ABS as of June 2024 and an additional 63 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 0.10 persons per square kilometer.
-Cape York's growth of 7.5% since the 2021 census exceeded the SA4 region's growth of 4.5%, marking it as a growth leader in the region.
+Cape York's population, as of November 2025, is approximately 8,389 people.
+This figure represents a growth of 586 individuals since the 2021 Census, which reported a population of 7,803.
+The increase is inferred from the estimated resident population of 8,391 in June 2024 and an additional 63 validated new addresses since the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
+Cape York's growth of 7.5% since the 2021 census exceeds that of the SA4 region (4.5%) and the SA3 area, positioning it as a growth leader in the region.
 Natural growth contributed approximately 63.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, Cape York is expected to grow by 793 persons to 2041, with an increase of 9.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Demographically, Cape York is expected to increase by just below the median of locations outside capital cities, with an anticipated expansion of 793 persons by 2041, reflecting a total gain of 9.5% over the 17 years.

 Frequently Asked Questions - Population